-The actual knowledge, skills and experience of the individual members of the governing body pursuant to Article 435(2)(b) and (c) of the CRR are not disclosed, with reference to the "non-materiality" of the information pursuant to Article 432(1) of the CRR in conjunction with the European Banking Authority's EBA/GL/2014/14 Guidelines of 23 December 2014 on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No. 575/2013 and Article 432(3) of the CRR.
+The actual knowledge, skills and experience of the individual members of the governing body pursuant to Article 435(2)(b) and (c) of the CRR are not disclosed, with reference to the "non-materiality" of the information pursuant to Article 432(1) of the CRR in conjunction with the European Banking Authority's EBA/GL/2014/14 Guidelines of 23 December 2014 (amended by EBA/GL/2016/11) on materiality, proprietary and confidentiality and on disclosure frequency under Articles 432(1), 432(2) and 433 of Regulation (EU) No. 575/2013 and Article 432(3) of the CRR.

-Further information on the principles of the strategy concerning the selection of members of the governing bodies can be found in the chapter "Corporate governance" of the 2020 Annual Report.
+Further information on the principles of the strategy concerning the selection of members of the governing bodies can be found in the chapter "Corporate governance" of the 2021 Annual Report.